 Emergency department visits are high for people who combine alcohol with other drugs like cocaine, marijuana, heroin, sedatives, stimulants, antidepressants, and antipsychotics.
 The interactions between alcohol and these drugs can yield shocking results.
 Some prescription medications also contain alcohol.
 Taking these will add to your BAC.
 This may cause poisoning.

 Mixing Alcohol with Energy Drinks

-Concurrent Tobacco-Alcohol Use and Smoking Alcohol
+Concurrent Tobacco Smoking and Drinking Alcohol

 Dealing with Alcohol Poisoning